RichardHooijmaijers/nlmixr.docker/README.md

 # nlmixr.docker

 This repository includes the docker file(s) for nlmixr.
 There are two types of docker images being created, a development version and a production version.
-The development version installs the latest github version for nlmixr while the development version will install the latest CRAN versions of all packages (if available).
+The development version installs the latest github version for RxODE and nlmixr while the development version will install the latest CRAN versions of all packages (if available).

 ## Getting started